Randox: Employment

 Several legal actions were taken by many employees against the company.

 An employee filed a lawsuit against Randox after being discriminated against because of his weight.
 In addition, its former international business manager was also fired because after being praised for his efforts in India and for a presentation on the business plan for Randox.
 The tribunal awarded him over £70,000 for Randox's unfair dismissal.
 With the support of Unite legal services, a female Randox employee sued Randox after a dispute over maternity pay.
 The court favoured the employee and granted her compensation.

 In April 2021, Randox posted notices in its Donegal Gaeltacht facility forbidding employees from speaking any language other than English in the workplace.
 The company receives significant funding from Údarás na Gaeltachta, which is charged with industrial development in Irish-speaking areas.
 When challenged, the company withdrew the notices, but the matter received significant attention in the Irish media.

+Advertising

+In 2024, Randox took down ads for its Type 1 diabetes genetic risk assessment assay amid concerns that it was using fear to sell the test.